ghlkm/ordu/README.md

 # ORDU

-This is a cmake project (a complete C Plus Plus project) for paper:\
+This is a cmake project (a complete C Plus Plus project) for paper:

-Kyriakos Mouratidis, Keming Li, and Bo Tang.
+[1] Kyriakos Mouratidis, Keming Li, and Bo Tang.
 2021.
 Marrying Top-k with Skyline Queries: Relaxing the Preference Input while Producing Output of Controllable Size.
 In Proceedings of the 2021 International Conference on Management of Data (SIGMOD/PODS '21).
 Association for Computing Machinery, New York, NY, USA, 1317-1330.
 DOI:https://doi.org/10.1145/3448016.3457299

+[2] Kyriakos Mouratidis, Keming Li, and Bo Tang.
+2025.
+Marrying Top-k with Skyline Queries: Operators with Relaxed Preference Input and Controllable Output Size.
+ACM Transactions on Database Systems 50, 1, Article 2 (January 2025), 37 pages.
+Association for Computing Machinery, New York, NY, USA.
+DOI:https://doi.org/10.1145/3705726

 Before running this code: